 What To Do When Contacted By Police: Get A Lawyer

-There is one thing you can say to the police: “I would like a lawyer.”
+Upon further reflection, there is one thing you can say to the police: “I would like a lawyer.”

-A criminal defense attorney will be able to ensure that your rights are protected and you do not inadvertently say or do anything that could harm your case.
+A criminal defense attorney will be able to ensure that your rights are protected and that you do not inadvertently say or do anything that could harm your case.
 The sooner you get an attorney involved, the better your chances may be.